 on June 10, 1988

-in San Francisco, CA
+in San Francisco, California

 Developing stillness is very essential to the cultivation of Knowledge and to the resolution of personal difficulties.
-I have not talked about stillness a great deal because many people are not yet practitioners in the reclamation and development of Knowledge.
+We have not talked about stillness a great deal because many people are not yet practitioners in the reclamation and development of Knowledge.
 Stillness is relevant because it will give you an emphasis to use in developing your own abilities and in recognizing the requirements that are necessary for you to utilize your greater powers of mind.

 People are very anxious to have very big answers to very big questions.
 They seek resolution to long-term problems, but when it comes time to talk about practice, well, that is a different matter.
 Many of the things that are your true goals in life require much development to achieve because you cannot be satisfied with explanations or philosophy or answers alone.

-So, why is stillness of mind essential?
+Why is stillness of mind essential?
 Its rewards are quite apparent if you think about it.
 A still mind is a focused mind.
 It is a mind that is using all of its resources.
 It is concentrated upon one thing.
 It is without the vexation of little distractions.
 You are able to concentrate your greater strength of mind on one area, and this gives you much more profound insight than you would normally have.
 Because your mind is quiet, you are not trying to give the situation answers or explanations, so you are able to witness things as they truly exist.
 Simple enough, but very profound.

-With stillness, you can exercise the great powers of your mind; you can have a greater ability for observation and discernment, and you are able to see the necessary way that you must follow.
-In stillness things become obvious that would never be apparent to a mind that was in distress or in conflict.
+With stillness, you can exercise the greater powers of your mind; you can have a greater ability for observation and discernment, and you are able to see the necessary way that you must follow.
+In stillness, things become obvious that would never be apparent to a mind that was in distress or in conflict.

 You are where you are.
 You cannot be somewhere else in your development.
 You may dream or think or wish that you could be in a much higher state of mind with greater abilities to contribute, with greater powers over mundane things and so forth.
-Yet, the most valuable thing is the means for getting there.
+Yet the most valuable thing is the means for getting there.
 Getting to a place of stillness is even more important than the result, for in achieving this you begin to have the fundamental qualities of concentration, discernment, patience, perseverance, faith, compassion and forgiveness—all things which are very essential.

-Now, when you are concerned about a problem and are in conflict regarding it, the last thing you want is to become still.
+When you are concerned about a problem and are in conflict regarding it, the last thing you want is to become still.
 You are very eager for answers.
 “I need the answers right now.
 I am desperate!”
 And you go through all the possible answers that you have ever considered or heard about.
 Maybe the problem is emotional.
 Maybe it is physical.
 Maybe it is medical.
 Maybe it is philosophical.
 Maybe it is spiritual.
 And so you go all through the inventory of answers and possibilities because you are afraid.
 How can you afford stillness of mind?
 It does not seem to yield any result.

 Very few of the problems you consider require immediate action.
 So, the first step is to withdraw from the situation.
 Do not try to answer the question.
 The first step is recognizing that you must take a more comprehensive approach rather than simply trying to resolve the situation by putting an answer on top of it.
 This separates you from the problem and establishes that you are greater than the problem itself because you are establishing the means for its resolution.

 Next, you must take inventory of your preferences regarding the matter.
 “What are my preferences regarding this situation?”
 To the degree to which you have strong preferences, it will be more difficult for you to experience Knowledge or know what to do.
 You will think you know what to do.
-You will think you have the answer or possible answers, but you have not found the real answer because the greater mind deep within you is not yet able to speak to your conscious mind.
+You will think you have the answer or possible answers, but you have not found the real answer because the greater Mind deep within you is not yet able to speak to your conscious mind.

-So, withdraw from the problem and then begin to review your preferences or anxieties about it.
+Therefore, withdraw from the problem and then begin to review your preferences or anxieties about it.
 Preferences and anxieties are very similar.
 They both distract you from focusing upon that place within yourself where the answer can emerge.

 Then you must see if you really want resolution.
 “Do I really want resolution?”
 It requires a great degree of honesty to come to a genuine answer here.
 If you are not sure, it is better to say no. If you say yes, then in order for this to be genuine, you must be willing to follow any course of resolution, even if it leads away from the preferred outcome that you seek.

-You see, problems are not hard to solve.
+You see problems are not hard to solve.
 The problem is that people do not want their problems solved.
 What people seek is a resolution which will give them their preferred outcome and relieve them of the discomfort which they are feeling.
-Then there is plotting and scheming.
+Here there is plotting and scheming.
 Here outcomes are considered to be more important than the truth until the truth becomes more important than the outcomes.
 When you finally reach stillness of mind, you do not care about any of this.
 You are past negotiation.

-To approach stillness—this deep state of alert observation in the face of difficulty or dilemma—means that you are at least willing to become quiet and observant rather than struggle for resolution or to achieve something.
+To approach stillness, this deep state of alert observation in the face of difficulty or dilemma, means that you are at least willing to become quiet and observant rather than struggle for resolution or to achieve something.